 Mr. Fencl was a prolific writer and enthusiastic educator through his more than 50 years serving the industry, authoring over a hundred articles and papers on UV-C that range from bio-remediation, IAQ, food and pharmaceutical issues, to bio-warfare agent protection with the U.S. Department of Homeland Security.

-Through these efforts, Jones says that the industry began to modify its standard of care for HVAC&R equipment relative to the application of UV-C. Among other contributions in the air filtration community, he fathered the Two-Step Design Guide, an engineering tool for utilizing the best of ASHRAE Standard 62-1989.
+Through these efforts, Jones says that the industry began to modify its standard of care for HVAC&R equipment.
+Among other contributions in the air filtration community, he fathered the Two-Step Design Guide, an engineering tool for utilizing the best of ASHRAE Standard 62-1989.

 INDUSTRY EXPERT; PHILANTHROPIST